o you feel something's missing as you brave the supermarket aisles?

 We come to church to mourn the death of those we love, remembering that Christ has gone before us: "I am the resurrection and the life, says the Lord: they who believe in me, though they die, yet shall they live."
 In grief, many people take comfort from rituals which have endured for centuries: we go as our ancestors before us.

-Fr Chris is available for home or hospital visits, confidential conversations, the rite of Confession, and to anoint the sick.
+The priest is available for home or hospital visits, confidential conversations, the rite of Confession, and to anoint the sick.